andres20980/kasten-docs/docs/operating.md

 - AWS Secrets Manager: Provide the secret name, its associated region, and the key.

+- Azure Key Vault Secrets: Provide the Azure Key Vault secret name and vault URL containing the DR passphrase.

+- Secret Name : The name of the secret in Azure Key Vault that contains the passphrase
+- Key Vault URL : The vault URL (e.g., https://my-vault.vault.azure.net/ )
+- Secret Version (Optional): Specific version of the secret.
+If not provided, the latest version will be used.
+The version from the original cluster is stored in the k10-dr-secret Kubernetes secret under the azure-secret-version key.
+- JSON Key (Optional): If the secret value is a JSON object, specify the field name that contains the passphrase

+Using Azure Key Vault requires that an Azure Infrastructure Profile exists with
+    permissions to read secrets from the specified Key Vault.
+Example Role Key Vault Secrets User see Key Vault Roles for more information.

 For immutable location profiles, a previous point in time can be
     provided to filter out any restore points newer than the specified time in the next step.
 If no specific date is chosen, it will display